-After a round of golf, order a round of drinks: The PineCone, a vintage beverage cart located near The Cradle, serves beer and custom cocktails (Golf magazine voted the Transfusion, a cocktail made with vodka, grape juice, and lime, one of the best golf drinks served at high-end resorts).
+After a round of golf, order a round of drinks at The Cradle Crossing, a bar near The Cradle.
+Golf magazine voted the Transfusion, a cocktail made with vodka, grape juice, and lime, one of the best golf drinks served at high-end resorts.
 With a glass in hand, relax in one of the Adirondack chairs and watch the sun go down over the greens.

 A day full of activities works up an appetite.
 Treat yourself to a steak dinner at Ironwood or traditional Italian fare like pasta carbonara, lasagna al forno and osso buco at Villaggio Ristorante at the Magnolia Inn.
 Or head over to Aberdeen, where Mason’s Restaurant and Grocery and The Workshop Tavern are local favorites.

 After dinner, head to veteran-owned Railhouse Brewery and ask the bartender to pull a pint of Pineland Pale Ale or Mastiff Oatmeal Stout.